Naphin is a name of ancient Anglo-Saxon

 Early Notables of the Naphin family (pre 1700)

-Notables of this surname at this time include: William Knapp, an 18th century musical composer from Wareham, Dorset; Mary Knep (Knepp, Nepp, Knip, or Knipp) (died 1681), an English actress, one of the first generation of female performers to appear on the...
+Notables of this surname at this time include: William Knapp, (1698-1768), an English musical composer from Wareham, Dorset; Mary Knep (Knepp, Nepp, Knip, or Knipp) (died 1681), an English actress, one of the first generation of female performers to appear on the...
 Another 42 words (3 lines of text) are included under the topic Early Naphin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Naphin family to Ireland